Hugs, a guru and a favourite tree: Djokovic's unusual route to the top - France 24

 Melbourne (AFP)

-A strict vegetarian diet, spiritual guru and family hugging-sessions aren't methods employed by most athletes, but they have helped Novak Djokovic turn himself into one of the most feared tennis players on the planet -- and perhaps the best in history.
+A strict vegetarian diet, spiritual guru and family hugging-sessions aren't methods employed by most athletes, but they have helped Novak Djokovic turn himself into one of the best players ever -- and now Australian Open champion for an eighth time.

-Life has been a journey for the Serbian star, who grew up in war-torn Belgrade and practised in a disused swimming pool but is now based in the millionaire's playground of Monte Carlo, with a record $140,228,279 in prize money to his name.
+Life has been a journey for the Serbian star, who grew up in war-torn Belgrade and practised in a disused swimming pool but is now based in the millionaire's playground of Monte Carlo with more than $140 million in prize money -- a record -- to his name.

 - Friends with a tree -